People come into our life for a reason, season or a lifetime. When you figure out which one it is, you will know what to do for each person.

-I interviewed Judy over the phone to give you an idea about her business and her as a woman, mother and a businesswoman.
+I interviewed Judy over the phone to give you an idea about her business and her as a woman, mother, and a businesswoman.

 Why did you start BonJu?

-“It started five, six years ago when I became interested in connection between health and food because a member of my family became seriously ill.”
-She took online courses about health and nutrition and vegetarian cooking at Cornell University & Rouxbe Cooking School and is now on her way to become certified Health Coach at the Institute for Integrated Health.
+“It started five, six years ago when I became interested in the connection between health and food because a member of my family became seriously ill.”
+She took online courses about health and nutrition and vegetarian cooking at Cornell University & Rouxbe Cooking School and is now on her way to becoming certified Health Coach at the Institute for Integrated Health.

-The more she was learning about connection between food and wellness, the more she was passionate about it.
+The more she was learning about the connection between food and wellness, the more she was passionate about it.
 At that time, she was working in P&G as a marketing manager.
 She used her one day off to work on her green smoothies idea.
 She permitted 50 people from three different companies around Geneva to be her “guinea pigs” for her one week Green Smoothie Challenge (you can read about it on her Judy Goes Green blog).
-Afterwards, 99% of participants admitted that they felt different just by substituting breakfast daily with a green smoothie.
+Afterward, 99% of participants admitted that they felt different just by substituting breakfast daily with a green smoothie.

 FIGURE OUT WHAT MOVES YOU & PRACTICE IT.

 felt well and it worked for them, I got a hit of happiness.”